-These bun exercises are unique because they work all 3 of the major muscles groups in our glutes achieving more in less time!
-We generally move in one plane of motion (walking, running) therefore not accessing all our important bun muscles.
-We need to not only engage our gluteus maximus but also our gluteus minimus and medius (the smaller but very important muscles in our buns).
+These exercises are unique because they work all three of the muscle groups in our glutes … achieving more in less time!
+We generally move in one plane of motion (walking, running, squatting) therefore not targeting all of the butt muscles.
+We need to not only engage our gluteus maximus but also our gluteus minimus and medius – the smaller but very important muscles in our buns.
 These muscles activate when you move into different planes of motion (specifically when moving the leg away from the body).

 Squats and lunges don’t fully engage the smaller muscles in your glutes.
 Try these moves to tighten and tone your whole bum.
 This is a game-changer, trust me!

 Set Up: Stand with your feet on a mat and lean forward to place your hands on two small dumbbells on the floor about one foot in front of your feet.

 Lift your left foot and turn your left knee outward toward the left, tucking your left foot behind your right ankle.
 Straighten your right leg and lift your left leg up behind you, kicking it straight out so that it is parallel to the floor.
 Keep your upper body still, hands pushing down into the dumbbells.
 Bring your left leg back down, touching it to your right ankle.

 Do 15 reps and then switch to do 15 reps with your right leg.